carlosgm02/uwp-languages/Python/readme.md

 These sample apps show some example features developed in Python for the UWP:
 - [**Background App**](/Python/BackgroundApp)

-  A simple background app as startup task for Windows 10 IoT with basic and sample prints, basic operations and the legendary Hello World!
+  A simple background app for Windows 10 IoT with sample prints, basic operations and the legendary Hello World!

 - [**PythonBlinky**](/Python/PythonBlinky)

   A background app for Windows 10 IoT which has

 - [**PythonBlinkyServer**](/Python/PythonBlinkyServer)

-  A background app for Windows 10 IoT which has
+  A background server app for Windows 10 IoT for server loading in Python Blinky sample.